DataDog/dd-sdk-flutter/packages/datadog_tracking_http_client/README.md

-# Datadog Tacking Http Client Plugin
+# Datadog Tracking HTTP Client Plugin

-> A plugin for use with the DatadogSdk, used to track performance of http calls and enable Datadog Distributed Tracing.
+> A plugin for use with the DatadogSdk, used to track performance of HTTP calls and enable Datadog Distributed Tracing.

 > ⚠️ This plugin is still in Alpha / Developer Preview.

 ## Getting started

-To utilize this plugin, simply enable it during configuration of your SDK:
+To utilize this plugin, enable it during configuration of your SDK:

 ```dart
 import 'package:datadog_tracking_http_client/datadog_tracing_http_client.dart'